alexkurowski/solo-toolkit/README.md

 By default a custom random table roll will return a random line from the note.
 You can further customize this behavior with templates.

 You can add one or multiple templates as properties of the note (simply type `---` at the start of the note).
 The value of a property can contain regular text as well as keywords inside curly brackets (`{keyword}`), those keywords will be replaced with a random word from a given section of the note.
-You can refer to lines from other other notes by specifying the note name and/or note section (`{note_name/section_title}`, or `{folder_name/note_name/section_title}`, or simply `{note_name}` if there are no sections).

 Example of a note with templates: